Whatsapp Icon

 Signs and symptoms

 I am twenty years old, so I don't consider myself very wise, but I will try my best.
 It started when I was sixteen years old.
 At that age, everyone is very image-conscious and sensitive about their appearance.
 So, I decided to start working out to stay fit.
 One day while working out, I felt a lot of pain in my leg.
 But I was happy because this pain often indicates that you are doing optimum exercise.
 Hence, I thought that I was doing a great job, and I kept going assuming that I would be fine.
 The pain didn't fade away, so I told my mom about it.
 Then I went to the doctor.
 He took an x-ray and said to us that something seemed to be a bit suspicious.
 He asked us to stay calm and do further tests.
 I had to go for an MRI.
 After the MRI, doctors asked if I had hurt myself.
 I didn't remember doing anything like that.
 After I got the results, I went through them.
 I was filled with medical jargon but wanted to know what it meant.
 I googled the terms.
-One of the terms suggested aggressive growing tumours.
+One of the terms suggested aggressive growing tumors.

 When we went to the doctors, they said it might be bone TB, which is likely cancer.
 I had two biopsies right after it.
 My dad and mom broke the news to me by giving a reference from a movie.
 Everyone was with me.
 They stayed with me and helped me to get all the information.